SAML-Toolkits/python3-saml/README.md

 settings = OneLogin_Saml2_Settings(settings_data)
 ```

-You can declare the settings_data in the file that constains the constructor execution or locate them in any file and load the file in order to get the dict available as we see in the following example:
+You can declare the settings_data in the file that contains the constructor execution or locate them in any file and load the file in order to get the dict available as we see in the following example:

 ```python
 filename = "/var/www/django-project/custom_settings.json" # The custom_settings.json contains a